 Feel Good ➜ Do Right

-To live purposefully, to experience more of our potential, we must flip the above equation, and understand that if we act rightly, we end up feeling good.
+To act purposefully, to live more into our potential, we must flip the above equation, and understand that if we act rightly, we end up feeling good.

-This is exercising your free will, practicing an internal locus of motivation, thus becoming stronger in your abilities to do the right thing.
+This is about exercising your free will, practicing an internal locus of motivation, thus becoming stronger in your ability to do rightly.
 The better equation is:

 Do Right ➜ Feel Good